TEALSK12/2nd-semester-introduction-to-computer-science/units/4_unit/01_lesson/lesson.md

 Students will be able to...

 * Define and identify: **for loop**, **item**, **iteration**, **scope**
-* Recall looping in Snap! and reapply concept to python
+* Recall looping in Snap! and reapply the concept in Python
-* Loop through items in a list
+* Loop through (traverse) the items in a list
 * Be aware of the scope of variables during iteration

 ##Materials/Preparation